 If the basic requirements above are met, the organization may file for exemption.
 There are two ways an organization can file for consideration for exemption: 1) the Preliminary Consideration Procedure, or 2) the Standard Abatement Procedure.

-Organizations seeking exemption from local property taxes in advance of the issuance of the fiscal year 2014 tax bill can file a Preliminary Consideration Information Requisition Form.
-Forms for fiscal year 2015 were due no later than July 31, 2014.
+Organizations seeking exemption from local property taxes in advance of the issuance of the fiscal year 2016 tax bill can file a Preliminary Consideration Information Requisition Form.
+Forms for fiscal year 2016 are due no later than July 31, 2015.

 The information returned with the Preliminary Consideration application, including but not limited to the organization's articles of organization, trust, and by-laws, is reviewed by the Board of Assessors to determine the taxable or exempt status of an organization's real and/or personal property.
 The Assessing Department may ask for additional information on a case by case basis, and a site visit may be necessary to verify use and occupancy at the property.